Curriculum

 Forms One to Three have, as part of their English studies, a dedicated Library lesson once a week to support and extend their studies of key texts and topics.

 Building on their English education at KS3, pupils will continue to develop and perfect their skills by reading and understanding texts from a range of genres and time periods, making links and connections between texts and social, historical and literary contexts, and exploring and analysing the impact of writers’ language choices.
 They will also learn to identify and apply the key techniques used in creative, descriptive, argumentative and persuasive writing The department currently follows the AQA specifications for English Language and English Literature, which are assessed entirely through terminal written examinations.
 The vast majority of pupils will be entered for both of these separate GCSE subjects.
 Pupils will develop their skills of oral and written communication, responding to the ideas of others as well as articulating their own creative, persuasive and discursive opinions.
 In addition, they will continue to learn to react to film, media and theatre in a positive and active manner.
-There is a separate qualification for Speaking and Listening which is internally assessed and externally moderated.
-All pupils are encouraged to partake in this valuable experience.
+The GCSE includes a separate test for Speaking and Listening which is internally assessed and externally moderated.
+All pupils are required to partake in this valuable experience as part of their GCSE.

 For the first three years so studying Maths in the Senior School, we follow the Collins Maths Frameworking course.
 In addition to this, we aim to develop mathematical thinking by looking at how Maths is used in the real world.
 Maths is everywhere, from a simple shopping trip looking at best buys up to engineering skills such as creating a perfect right angle using Pythagoras’ Theorem.
 Our aim is to show how Maths is a tool that is needed by all of us and used every day.
 Confidence in dealing with problems is a modern skill which we aim to develop immediately a pupil joins us in Form 1.